itm4n/PrivescCheck/README.md

 ### 3. Generate report files

 You can use the `-Report` and `-Format` options to save the results of the script to files in various formats.
-Accepted formats are `TXT`, `CSV` and `HTML` for now.
+Accepted formats are `TXT`, `CSV`, `HTML` and `XML`.
 If `-Format` is empty, the default format is `TXT`, which is a simple copy of what is printed on the terminal.

 The value of `-Report` will be used as the base name for the final report, the extension will be automatically appended depending on the chosen format(s).

 ```
 Invoke-PrivescCheck -Report PrivescCheck_%COMPUTERNAME%
-Invoke-PrivescCheck -Report PrivescCheck_%COMPUTERNAME% -Format TXT,CSV,HTML
+Invoke-PrivescCheck -Report PrivescCheck_%COMPUTERNAME% -Format TXT,CSV,HTML,XML
 ```

 ## Bug reporting.
 Feature Request.
 Overall enhancement.